open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

 - `public_key` (required for metrics, logs, or alerts in `poll` mode)
 - `private_key` (required for metrics, logs, or alerts in `poll` mode)
 - `granularity` (default `PT1M` - See [MongoDB Atlas Documentation](https://docs.atlas.mongodb.com/reference/api/process-measurements/))
-- `storage` configure the component ID of a storage extension.
-If specified, both alerts `poll` mode and `events` collection will utilize the extension to ensure alerts are not duplicated after a collector restart.
+- `storage` (optional) The component ID of a storage extension which can be used when polling for `alerts` or `events` .
+The storage extension prevents duplication of data after a collector restart by remembering which data were previously collected.
 - `retry_on_failure`
   - `enabled` (default true)
   - `initial_interval` (default 5s)